-The period ending December 31, 2009 includes the consolidation of Centennial Founders LLC's statement of operations, balance sheet, and statement of cash flows for the six months ended December 31, 2009 due to an amendment to the joint venture operating agreement that resulted in the Company having control of that joint venture.
+The period ending December 31, 2009 includes the consolidation of Centennial Founders LLC's statement of operations, balance sheet, and statement of cash flows as of and for the six months ended December 31, 2009 due to an amendment of the joint venture operating agreement that resulted in the Company having control of that joint venture.
 In prior periods the results of operations of Centennial Founders LLC were included as part of equity in the Company's equity in earnings of unconsolidated joint ventures.
-The Company's balance sheet and statement of stockholders' equity are presented on a consolidated basis including the consolidation of Centennial Founders LLC.
-Please refer to Part II, Other Information, Item 5, "Other Information" of the Company's June 30, 2009 Form 10-Q for the quarterly period ended June 30, 2009, for additional information regarding Centennial Founders LLC.
+The Company's balance sheet and statement of equity are presented on a consolidated basis including the consolidation of Centennial Founders LLC.

-This consolidation of Centennial Founders LLC resulted in increases in the following balance sheet accounts with no corresponding impact to the Company's cash:
+This consolidation of Centennial Founders LLC resulted in increases in the following balance sheet accounts for the year ended December 31, 2009 with no corresponding impact to the Company's cash: